Latin Cum Laude System - Frequently Asked Questions

 What are some of the reasons these schools changed from class rank?

-Some reasons were students have an advantage when competing for scholarships, wanting to reward more students for their efforts, to be consistent with surrounding districts, parents urged the district to take a look at current ranking for recognizing graduates, wanted students to explore an array of courses without fear of reprisal, etc.
+Some reasons were that students would have an advantage when competing for scholarships, wanting to reward more students for their efforts, to be consistent with surrounding districts, parents urged the district to take a look at current ranking for recognizing graduates, wanted students to explore an array of courses without fear of reprisal, etc.

 Will students have to take more honors classes in order to be competitive with students seeking the highest honors level?